i0brendan0/pokeyttrium/README.md

     - Health recovery items heal as they would pre-Gen 7.
     - Incense items work for breeding as they would normally instead of having no effect.
         - New items will be added for use with Beta Mon.
+    - The Iron Ball will ignore the Flying type when calculating type effectiveness.

 ### Notable Bug Fixes